Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 }
 ```

-* when, for whatever reason, you need to shorten lines, do so at operators or after commas and indent
+* when, for whatever reason, you need to shorten lines, do so at operators, brackets or after commas and indent

 ``` cs
 public void MarkStuff(